VegaDeftwing/OpGuidesHugoSrc/content/Other/funlinks.md

 * [Durden and Arcan](http://durden.arcan-fe.com/)

-  > A new take on the display server and desktop enviroment, not production ready, but super weird and interesting
+  > A new take on the display server and desktop environment, not production ready, but super weird and interesting

 * [The blog of Szymon Kaliski](https://szymonkaliski.com)